Start with the use case

 Monitor and iterate

-Check the Observe dashboard after your first real traffic:
+Check the Deployments metrics overview after your first real traffic:

 - Are latency numbers matching what optimization predicted?